spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-hydrate-payment-methods-for-an-order.md

 The plugin will receive `OrderTransfer` and `PaymentTransfer` which is the payment you need to hydrate with additional data.

 Plugins have to populate the `PaymentTransfer` object and return it back.
 After this step you should be able to get payment information when calling `SalesFacade::getOrderByIdSalesOrder`.
-We also included simple Zed UI twig block for payments so it can display a little more information about payment methods used on the order details page.
+We also included simple Zed UI twig block for payments, so it can display more information about payment methods used on the order details page.

 To enable it:
 * Go to `\Pyz\Zed\Sales\SalesConfig::getSalesDetailExternalBlocksUrls`.